Quae/greyveldt/culture/ikons/sparrow.md

-## The Sparrow, harbringer of agricultural success
+## The Sparrow, harbringer of agricultural success and compromise

 ### Avatar Appearance
 The sparrow in flight is the common etched symbology of the sparrow, usually with an oversized locust gripped in its beak.
+The compromise of the sparrow is in its upkeep; they require certain grain crops in order to subsist and consume the locusts that would, if unchecked, consume all the crops.

 ### Followers